Cc618/Luigi/doc/textures.rst

 We want to retrieve the top left blue bird, the dimensions of the blue bird region are 256 pixels for the width and 128 pixels for the height.
-Moreover, the x and y coordinates are computed from the top left corner of the texture so the position is (0, 0).
+Moreover, the x and y coordinates are relative to the top left corner of the texture so the position is (0, 0).

 Let's use the Region class which describes a non animated texture region.